mstocco/mariostoc.co/content/racereports/2023-xterra-whistler.md

 First lap of the bike is done and I am back on the sandy corners of _Tin Pants_.
 Another woman, this one in the F40-45 division is charging hard.
-I follow her line; she's pulls me back to the leader of the F35-39 division.
+I follow her line; she's pulls me back up to the leader of the F35-39 division.

 Second time up _Centennial_, I pass both women.